kvdijken/fir_filters/README.md

 - include other filters
 - include other windows

+This code has been tested on a Teensy 3.6, compiled from within an Arduino environment.

 Disclaimer: I am neither an expert on digital signal processing, nor a Python programmer.